nodejs/node/doc/api/process.md

   Support) line the current release is part of.
 This property only exists for LTS releases and is `undefined` for all other release types, including stable releases.
 Current valid values are:
-  - `"Argon"` for the v4.x LTS line beginning with v4.2.0.
+  - `'Argon'` for the v4.x LTS line beginning with v4.2.0.
-  - `"Boron"` for the v6.x LTS line beginning with v6.9.0.
+  - `'Boron'` for the v6.x LTS line beginning with v6.9.0.
 * `sourceUrl` {string} an absolute URL pointing to a _`.tar.gz`_ file containing the source code of the current release.
 * `headersUrl`{string} an absolute URL pointing to a _`.tar.gz`_ file containing